Oracle69digitalmarketing/ReddRevolt/howto.md

 ### Step 1: Initialize Your Local Environment
 1.  **Navigate to the project directory:**
     ```bash
-    cd /home/sophiemabel69/reddit-rebellion
+    cd /home/sophiemabel69/ReddRevolt
     ```
 2.  **Initialize Git:**
     ```bash
     git init
     ```
-3.  **Connect to GitHub:** Once you create the `reddit-rebellion` repository on GitHub, connect it to your local repository.
+3.  **Connect to GitHub:** Once you create the `ReddRevolt` repository on GitHub, connect it to your local repository.
     ```bash
     git remote add origin <your-github-repo-url>
     ```